mlapinm/A02Nh/html6ccna/b107tabs.md

 Field Description
 Root bridge ID The bridge ID of the switch the sender of this Hello currently believes to be the root switch
-Senderís bridge ID The bridge ID of the switch sending this Hello BPDU Senderís root cost The STP/RSTP cost between this switch and the current root Timer values on the root switch
+Sender‚Äôs bridge ID The bridge ID of the switch sending this Hello BPDU Sender‚Äôs root cost The STP/RSTP cost between this switch and the current root Timer values on the root switch
 Includes the Hello timer, MaxAge timer, and forward delay timer